Tony Mokbel: Arrests, flight, and extradition

 Mokbel became Australia's most wanted fugitive, until his eventual arrest by Greek police in Athens on 5 June 2007.
 Prior to his arrest, there was a $1 million bounty for information leading to his capture.

 On 5 July 2007, Australia made a formal request to Greece for Mokbel's extradition.
-Mokbel made appeals against the extradition in three Australian courts, as well as the Athens Court of Appeal, Greek Supreme Court and the ECHR.
+Mokbel made appeals against the extradition in three Australian courts, as well as the Athens Court of Appeal, Greek Supreme Court and the European Court of Human Rights (ECHR).
 These attempts were all unsuccessful, and on 8 May 2008, the Greek justice minister finally ratified the Greek Supreme Court's decision thus enabling Mokbel's extradition.
 Lebanon had also made a simultaneous request to Greece for Mokbel's extradition, which an international law expert described as "strange", leading to reported speculation that Mokbel had bribed Lebanese authorities to make the request.
 Lebanon would not extradite Mokbel to Australia, as he is a Lebanese citizen, and so successful extradition to Lebanon would have enabled his permanent escape.

 On 17 May 2008, Mokbel arrived at Melbourne Airport aboard a Gulfstream jet along with eight Lebanese men.
 The cost of the $450,000 jet trip drew some criticism, but the Victorian state said they intended to regain the costs by seizure of Mokbel's criminal earnings.

 Incarceration and appeals

 Upon his return to Australia, Mokbel immediately began serving a twelve year prison sentence, having been convicted in absentia for a 2000 importation of Mexican cocaine.
 In July 2012, Mokbel was further sentenced to 30 years with a minimum term of 22 years in the Supreme Court of Victoria, having pleaded guilty to three charges associated with his role in The Company drug syndicate.

 On 27 February 2012, Mokbel suffered a mild heart attack.
 On 11 February 2019, Mokbel was stabbed in Barwon Prison.

-Mokbel has appealed his convictions on the basis that his barrister, Nicola Gobbo, was simultaneously acting as a police informant (see Lawyer X scandal).
-His appeal of his 2006 conviction for cocaine importation was successful, although he had already entirely served that sentence; his appeal of the 2012 convictions is ongoing.
+Mokbel appealed his convictions on the basis that his barrister, Nicola Gobbo, was simultaneously acting as a police informant (see Lawyer X scandal).
+His appeal of his 2006 conviction for cocaine importation was successful, although he had already entirely served that sentence.
 In 2023, Mokbel's sentence was reduced from 30 years with a non-parole period of 22 years to a 26-year sentence with a 20-year non-parole period.
 The appeals judge announced that there were several factors that were also considered in reducing the sentence, including a 2019 prison yard assault and the impact COVID-19 had on the prison system.
-The reduced sentence means that Mokbel will be eligible for parole by 2031.
+The reduced sentence meant that Mokbel was to be eligible for parole by 2031.
+Mokbel was released on bail on 4 April 2025.